The random normal matrix model: insertion of a point charge: Insertion as a balayage operation

 In order to apply the theory of \cite{AHM2,AM} we need to impose a few conditions on the geometry and topology of the droplet $S$.
-First of all, we recall our assumption that $Q$ be real-analytic in a neighbourhood of $S$.
+First of all, we recall our assumption that $Q$ be real-analytic in a neighbourhood of $S$ with exception at the origin.
+(See \eqref{lam_lim}.)
 We will now also impose the condition that $\Lap Q$ is strictly positive in a neighbourhood of the boundary $\d S$.
-In view of Sakai's theory \cite{Sa}, this guarantees that $S$ has finitely many components, and that $\d S$ is a finite union of real-analytic curves, possibly having finitely many singular points of known types (cusps or double points).
+It is well-known that this guarantees that $S$ has finitely many components, and that $\d S$ is a finite union of real-analytic curves, possibly having finitely many singular points of known types (cusps or double points).
+(Cf. \cite{AKMW,LM} and references.)
 We shall assume that $S$ is connected, and that the boundary is everywhere smooth.
 In this case, the Green's function $G(\zeta)$ can be extended to a smooth function on $\C^*$ with $G\equiv 0$ near $\infty$.
 We fix such an extension and insist on calling it $G$.

 Let $\bfR_n$ and $\tilde{\bfR}_n$ be the $1$-point functions associated, respectively, with the external potentials $Q$ and $V_n$.
 We shall measure the effect of the insertion by studying the difference